List of Iran national football team managers

 Carlos Queiroz has led the team more than any other manager in the history.

 The role of an Iran national football team manager was first established in January 1941 with the appointment of Hossein Sadaghiani.

 Forty-seven men have occupied the post since its inception; six of those were in short-term caretaker manager roles: Jalal Cheraghpour (four games in charge), Nasser Ebrahimi (eight games), Homayoun Shahrokhi (five games), Mansour Ebrahimzadeh (three games), Erich Rutemöller (one game) and Ali Reza Mansourian (one game).
 In comparison, Sadeghiani held the position for the longest to date with a tenure of 10 years, although the team only played 3 official matches during that time.
 As of May 2019, Carlos Queiroz, has led the team in 100 matches, more than any other manager in Team Melli's history.
 The most successful manager is Heshmat Mohajerani, winning the 1976 AFC Asian Cup, Quarter Finalist of 1976 Summer Olympics and Qualification for the 1978 FIFA World Cup.
 Hungarian coach József Mészáros became the first foreign manager of the team in 1959.

 Croatia has the largest number of managers to have coached Iran, with over five managers.
-Several managers also hold dual nationalities, for instance Afshin Ghotbi, who holds both American and Iranian citizenships.
+Several managers also hold dual nationalities, for instance Jalal Talebi and Afshin Ghotbi, who hold both American and Iranian citizenships.